GlassFrog Asana Integration Instructions

 A) Add Asana integration in GlassFrog

-- First select the Integrations item off the Settings page
+- First select the Integrations item in your user menu.

-- Then select the "Add Email" button and type in your Gmail address (later, we will forward from Gmail to Asana).
+- Then select the "Add Email" button and type in your email address (later, we will forward from your email to Asana).

 - Click Save Integration.

 - In Gmail account, go to your Settings page

 - Then click on the Forwarding and POP/IMAP tab.

 - And select the Add a forwarding address button.

 - In the resulting dialog type firstname.lastname@example.org This is an address Asana uses for forwarding.